Yong Zhang

 In addition, a number of students become scientists and professors in academia or industry after graduation from this lab.

-High quality undergraduate and graduate students with strong motivations are welcome to contact Professor Yong Zhang regarding the potential opportunity of joining his group's interesting and rewarding scientific endeavors.
+Undergraduate and graduate students with strong motivations are welcome to contact Professor Yong Zhang regarding the potential opportunity of joining his group's interesting and rewarding scientific endeavors.

 Equipment: